-Headquartered in San Francisco, Orrick divides its focus among three overlapping sectors: technology, energy and infrastructure, and finance.
+Headquartered in San Francisco, Orrick divides its focus among three overlapping sectors: technology; energy and infrastructure; and finance.
 High profile clients include PayPal and Sony.
-Last year, Orrick’s London lawyers advised Revolut — a UK-based digital banking ‘unicorn’ — on its $250 million Series C financing round.
-They also advised on Infracapital’s joint venture with Nokia in constructing a fibre optic broadband network across Poland.
+Orrick’s London lawyers advised Revolut — a UK-based digital banking ‘unicorn’ — on its US expansion which completed this year.
+They also advised health start-up Quit Genius on its $11 million Series A financing round.

-During the six seated training contract system, rookies can expect a “mix of formal and informal (trainee organised) training”.
-Insiders enjoy such autonomy in shaping their own training because it “allows us to choose topics which we think will be most useful”.
+During the six-seat training contract system, rookies can expect a “mix of formal and informal (trainee organised) training”.
+Insiders say they enjoy the autonomy in shaping their own training because it “allows us to choose topics which we think will be most useful”.
 One complains, however, that training can be patchy and suggests “it could be provided more consistently across departments”.

-As expected from a US firm, trainees should expect to “work hard and long when needed”.
-During busy periods, “it is possible to be working late every night and at the weekends”, one rookie warns.
-While office hours vary “considerably by department”, overall trainees punch-in from 8:30am and typically punch-out around 8pm.
-After all, there is a general “understanding that you have a life” outside the office, a trainee says.
+As is to be expected at a US firm, trainees “work hard and long when needed”.
+During busy spells, “it’s possible to be working late every night and at the weekends”, one rookie warns.
+While office hours vary “considerably by department”, overall trainees punch-in before 8:30am and typically leave around 8pm.
+After all, there is a general understanding that “you have a life” outside the office, a trainee adds.

-Trainees also laud the “open door policy”, particularly important considering Orrick’s non-open plan City office.
-Insiders praise the “really nice” office layout and enjoy “the privacy and comfort of your own office (shared with one or two people)”.
-A downside is the lack of an in-house canteen; an upside is the “great” location, meaning employees can benefit from the plenty range of restaurants near to St Pauls Cathedral.
+Trainees also praise the “open door policy”, particularly important considering Orrick’s non-open plan City office.
+Insiders say they enjoy “the privacy and comfort of your own office (shared with one or two people)”.
+Plus we hear the view from the London office’s ninth floor is unparalleled.
+A downside is the lack of an in-house canteen; an upside is the “great location”, meaning employees can benefit from the plentiful restaurants close to St Paul’s Cathedral.

-And junior lawyers have plenty of money to spend in said restaurants; Orrick’s newly qualified pay is £95,000.
-The perks are decent too, with lawyers getting access to an app that includes discount codes and offers, subsidised gym membership and private healthcare.
+And junior lawyers have plenty of money to spend in said restaurants; Orrick’s newly qualified pay is £120,000.
+The perks are decent too, with lawyers getting access to an app that includes offers and discount codes, subsidised gym membership and private healthcare.